+Our Board of Directors will give appropriate attention to written communications that are submitted by shareholders, and will respond if and as appropriate.
+Our Secretary is primarily responsible for monitoring communications from shareholders and for providing copies or summaries to the directors as he considers appropriate.
 Communications are forwarded to all directors if they relate to important substantive matters and include suggestions or comments that our Secretary, Lead Independent Director and Chairman of the Board consider to be important for the directors to know.
 In general, communications relating to corporate governance and long-term corporate strategy are more likely to be forwarded than communications relating to ordinary business affairs, personal grievances and matters as to which we tend to receive repetitive or duplicative communications.
-Shareholders who wish to send communications on any topic to the Board of Directors in writing: Attention: Secretary, c/o Kiniksa Pharmaceuticals Corp., 100 Hayden Avenue, Lexington, MA 02421.
+Shareholders who wish to send communications on any topic to the Board of Directors should address such communications to the Board of Directors in writing: Attention: Secretary, c/o Kiniksa Pharmaceuticals Corp., 100 Hayden Avenue, Lexington, MA 02421.